-iGEM Applications for the 2022 Team will open in Fall of 2021
+iGEM Applications for the 2022 Team are open

 Virginia iGEM is a student-led synthetic biology research program.
 Anywhere from 10 to 20 students make up the team each year.
 It is a year-long program that has the following structure:

 - Potential Stipend

 What is Synthetic Biology?

 Synthetic biology combines engineering design with biological investigation to produce a powerful tool for biotechnological innovation.
 Synthetic biology moves beyond genetic engineering, introducing a new level of control of biological systems.